swayamduhan/notes/javascript-cohort/Databases.md

 ## MongoDB
-lets you create multiple databases each database has tables (collections) we can dumb json data in these tables it is schemaless (json data doesnt have any structure) and it scales well (good choice for decent applications but most of the open source real world full stack applications use SQL DBs)
+lets you create multiple databases each database has tables (collections) we can dump json data in these tables it is schemaless (json data doesnt have any structure) and it scales well (good choice for decent applications but most of the open source real world full stack applications use SQL DBs)